Menu

 1. Your first name and suburb.

-2. How long have the bees been there? i.e. hours, days, months, years?
+2. How long have the bees been present (hours, days, months, years)?

-6. If an established hive, what are they going into? i.e. an old speaker, chair, cupboard, wall, bird box?
+6. If an established hive, what structure are they in (e.g., speaker, cupboard, wall)?

-7. Is it your property, or public land or a neighbours?
+7. Is this on your property, public land, or a neighbour's property?

 Swarm Beekeepers Areas